Syn-chromatic/Syn-chromatic/FULL_README.md

 ##### Continous Collision Detection
-This method is similar to discrete detection but calculates potential collisions ahead of time based on an object's trajectory, and interpolating the potential positions of the object between time steps, this is computationally expensive, but it provides high accuracy.
+This method is similar to discrete detection but calculates potential collisions ahead of time based on an object's trajectory, and interpolating the potential positions of the object between time steps, this is computationally expensive, but provides higher accuracy than the discrete method.

 | continous collision |